 Ashling loved the way these turned out and if the birthday girl is happy, I’m happy!
 Now…time to start thinking about a cake!

-If you liked these Harry Potter birthday invitations, you may want to check out these posts too…
+If you liked this Harry Potter post, you may want to check out these too…